Incremental Replication and Schema Updates

 Replication with incremental updates supports automatic updates of the target database schema without the need to re-create tables and reload all the data.
 This feature can be turned on with the Update Schema checkbox.

 This feature does not mean that Skyvia automatically detects changes in the source.
-This rather means that it can reflect changes you make to the replication integration in the database without losing the data already replicated to the database.
+This rather means that it can reflect changes you make to the replication in the database without losing the data already replicated to the database.

 How Updating Schema Works